 Also of interest is that Osakis has more people living here who work in computers and math than 95% of the places in the US.

-Osakis is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Osakis does not have a public transit system used by locals to get to and from work.

-The population of Osakis overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Osakis, 21.16% have at least a bachelor's degree.
+The education level of Osakis citizens is a little higher than the average for US cities and towns: 21.16% of adults in Osakis have at least a bachelor's degree.

 The per capita income in Osakis in 2022 was $27,530, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,120 for a family of four.
 However, Osakis contains both very wealthy and poor people as well.